Welcome to the cutting-edge of uphill cycling

 Departing from French Les Deux Alpes an unpaved road leads up to Col du Jandri (Glacier de Mont de Lans).
-A panoramic restaurant is situated there at an elevation of 3,200 meters and provides amazing views to the Glacier Mont de Lans.
-This runway forms second highest trafficable road in the Alps (you can get even higher at Theodulpass 3,332m).
+A panoramic restaurant is situated there at an elevation of 3,150 meters and provides amazing views to the Glacier Mont de Lans.
+This runway is one of the highest trafficable roads in the Alps (you can get even higher at Theodulpass 3,332m and Hohtälli 3,286m).
 The road is signposted as mountain bike cross-country course and is even used by motorised heavy vehicles.
 However, the way has some very steep ramps and even as a well-trained rider you may have to push your bike in some parts.
 In late summer the climb up to Col du Jandri is one of the very rare opportunities to ride at an altitude of more than 3,000 meters in the Alps.Departure: Les Deux Alpes 1,650m

 The way has an average grade of more than 10%.
 Short flat passages are located at an elevation of 2,200m and almost 2,600m at respective cablecar stations and finally at 2,800m.
 Between these spots you have to challenge some very steep grades which require both physical strength and a very low gear.

 The tour starts in busy Les Deux Alpes.
 Besides several summer skiers the village is mainly crowded by mountain bikers examining one of Europe's most popular downhill areas.

 ..and provides even in its lower part some steep slopes.